Punchline & the Pitch.

 Line in the Sand...

-Fountain Springs, Posey, Woody, and Glennville, they are all tiny alcoves of home.
+Fountain Springs, Posey, Woody, and Glennville, they are all tiny alcoves of homes.
 But no gas stations.
 All the while the Sierra Nevada loom in the background, and our day would not be complete without a quick romp along Highway 178 through the Kern River Canyon.
+Which route is the best?

 Road on the left = No tour guide.